-Immediately I noticed the swimming pool was kind of slippery – a good sign of the pool not well maintained.
+Immediately I noticed the swimming pool was kind of slippery – a good sign of the pool was not being well maintained.
 One wrong footing and I slipped.
-Next thing I knew, I was facing the pool floor, under water and grasping for air.
+The next thing I knew, I was facing the pool floor, underwater and gasping for air.
 Thankfully I did not panic and managed to recover.
-Otherwise, there would have been a dead body floating on the pool on that day.
+Otherwise, there would have been a dead body floating in the pool on that day.

 That incident left me more alert and in fact, that was the only time we ventured to the pool.
 My son was tired after playing in the kiddie’s pool.
 So, after we left the pool, I took him for a warm shower and it was not long before he got hungry and sleepy.
 After the close encounter at the pool, I was kind of shaken up and was hungry too.